rrabadan/TorchPID.jl/docs/src/api/physics_constants.md

     using TorchPID
 ```

-Constants used throughout the TORCH detector simulation.
+Definitions of commonly used physical constants in the TORCH detector simulations.

+### Public API

 ```@autodocs
 Modules = [TorchPID]